 For example the hashtag that was launched at the end of last year to promote Susan Boyle’s upcoming album party was: #susanalbumparty.

 The people of Twitter were quick to ridicule the unfortunate wording of this hashtag but this disaster could have been avoided completely with some simple capitalisation in the first place – #SusanAlbumParty

 When adding a hashtag to your tweet keep it short.
-Don’t hashtag entire sentences as this will make it harder for your followers to understand and can easily be misspelled by others attempting to use the hashtag in their own tweets.
+Don’t tag entire sentences as this will make it harder for your followers to understand and can easily be misspelled by others attempting to use it in their own tweets.

-Say what you need to say within your tweet and don’t waste space with lengthy hashtags.
+Say what you need to say within your tweet and don’t waste space with lengthy tags.

 Instead use them to summarise your tweet or encourage people to get involved in the discussion.

-For example, if you are promoting a new product via Twitter you could hashtag the product name to generate interest and get people talking about it.
+For example, if you are promoting a new product via Twitter you could tag the product name to generate interest and get people talking about it.

 Find out how Purplex can help you with your social media.